Everything you need to know to teach your child the subtraction facts, without hours of rote memorization, counting on fingers, or flash cards.

 - Understand that subtraction is the opposite of addition.

 - Know the addition facts up to 9 + 9.
 Many subtraction strategies do rely on being able to use “backwards addition,” so this is crucial.
-(If your child has not yet mastered the addition facts, work through Addition Facts That Stick first and then return to this book.)
+(If your child has not yet mastered the addition facts, work on the addition facts first and then tackle subtraction.)

 You know your child best, but most children 7 and up are developmentally ready to master the facts.
-It’s fine to work on the basics of subtraction with a younger child, but don’t expect full mastery until your child is a little more mature.
+It’s fine to work on the basics of subtraction with a younger child, but don’t expect full mastery until your child is a little older.

 How fast should kids know the subtraction facts?